It was on YouTube that I first heard the meaning of the Tao Te Ching’s opening line: “道可道,非常道”:

 Because the sun continues to inject energy, the pond stays bustling forever.

-But once you know its truth, you no longer cling to the colors, the scents, the sounds.
+But once you know its true nature, you no longer cling to the colors, the scents, the sounds.

-You can savor every fleeting beauty — fine food, friendship, love, scenery, but, when it all vanishes in an instant, your heart stays still as water.
+You can savor every fleeting beauty in life — fine food, friendship, love, scenery — but, when it all vanishes in an instant, your heart stays still as that pool of autumn water.

 Because nothing has changed.

-Huineng, the Sixth Patriarch of Zan Buddhism in the 7th century, said:
+Huineng, the Sixth Patriarch of Zen Buddhism in the 7th century, said:

 “There is not a single thing — where could dust gather?”